deltachat/deltachat-core-rust/node/README.md

 ## Install

 By default the installation will build try to use the bundled prebuilds in the npm package.
-If this fails it falls back to compile the bundled `deltachat-core-rust` from the submodule using `scripts/rebuild-core.js`.
+If this fails it falls back to compile `deltachat-core-rust` from this repository, using `scripts/rebuild-core.js`.

 To install from npm use:

 ```